CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Dictionary<string, int> nameToAge3 = ["mads": 21, .. existingListOfKVPS];
 ```

-The support for spreads only being concerned with the element types matches the equivalent cases in the collection-expr case, such as:
+The support for spreads only being concerned with  element types (and not the collection type being spread itself), matches the equivalent cases in the collection-expr case, such as:

 ```c#
 List<KeyValuePair<string, int>> nameToAge = [.. someDict]; // supported today in C# 12